Kaisaan/lostkefin/README.md

 `extract.py` extracts all the files and folders from DATA.BIN into the `DATA` folder (but does not extract the files into their correct folders yet) and all files from DATA0.bin into the `DATA0` folder, a `logfile.txt` is also created

 # To do
-- Fix textbox sizes
-- Figure out all the control codes properly
-- Update the extraction script to extract `DATA0.BIN` folders, `DATA1.BIN`, and `SLPM_663.60`
+- Update the extraction script to extract `DATA0.BIN` folders, files `DATA1.BIN`, and possibly text from `SLPM_663.60`
-- Continue inserting the English script
+- Continue translating and inserting English script
-- Extract, edit, and reinsert graphics
+- Edit and reinsert graphics
+- Translate manual

 # Game Manual Translation
 In the `manual` folder are scans for the game's manual.
 They were originally from [landofys.narod.ru](https://landofys.narod.ru/) which is now [landofys.com.ru](http://landofys.com.ru/) was scanned by Dragon.